 Newborn babies are weighed and measured regularly to check they are growing well and thriving.
 Weight is the variable most often used to measure growth or faltering growth in the UK.
-When breastfeeding is going well, a baby’s weight will roughly follow the shape of one of the pre-drawn curves (or centiles) on the weight-for-age charts in a baby’s personal development record (called ‘the red book’ in the UK).
+When breastfeeding is going well, a baby’s weight will roughly follow the shape of one of the pre-drawn curves (or centiles) on the weight-for-age charts in a baby’s child health record (called “the red book” in the UK).
 But what if a breastfed baby’s growth curve is much flatter or steeper than the lines on the chart?

 This article looks at what to expect in terms of normal growth for healthy, term babies; how to interpret your baby’s weight chart; when to be concerned about your baby’s weight, and when to take action.
 This is a companion article to Baby Not Gaining Weight and Is My Baby Getting Enough Milk?